GeoscienceAustralia/tcrm/docs/setup.rst

 values here must be integer values, but can be different in the ``x`` (east-west) and ``y`` (north-south) directions.
-The ``gridInc`` option control the incremental increase in grid cell size when insufficient observations are located within a grid cell (see StatInterface description)::
+The ``gridInc`` option control the incremental increase in grid cell size when insufficient observations are located within a grid cell (see the :mod:`StatInterface description)::

     [Region]